BlockchainBrain/docs/masternodes/masternodes_advanced/adv-vpsandhotwallet.rst

 Create a New User and Login as rupxmn
 -------------------------------------

+**OPTIONAL STEP:** The following steps (1 - 3) are optional.
+These steps are strongly recommended for those that want to implement security best practices.
+These steps are recommended so that the Hot wallet is not installed under the root user account.

 1. Create a new user named **rupxmn** and assign a password to the new user::

 	useradd -m -s /bin/bash rupxmn